Right Arrow

 11-14 minutes

 Manufacturing floors hold countless opportunities for improvement, yet many remain invisible to the naked eye.
-For Innovation and Continuous Improvement Leads, the challenge isn't just finding waste—it's capturing evidence of inefficiencies that occur between Gemba walks, across multiple shifts, and in areas where manual observation simply can't scale.
+For Continuous improvement professionals, the limitation isn't just finding waste—it's capturing evidence of inefficiencies that occur between Gemba walks, across multiple shifts, and in areas where manual observation simply can't scale.
 AI video analytics transforms this reality by turning existing security cameras into continuous improvement tools that automatically detect and document the eight wastes of lean manufacturing.

 Understanding the 8 wastes of lean manufacturing

-Before exploring how AI video analytics revolutionizes waste identification, let's establish a foundation in lean terminology.
+Before exploring how AI video analytics enhances waste identification, let's establish a foundation in lean terminology.
 The eight wastes represent activities that consume resources without adding value from the customer's POV:

 DOWNTIME serves as a helpful acronym: